 Although his identity can never be proven, of these candidates the chief contender is Raedwald, a convert to Christianity who abandoned his faith.

 From around 616, Raedwald was the most powerful of the English tribal kings, according to the Venerable Bede he was the fourth ruler to hold imperium over other southern Anglo-Saxon kingdoms, the Anglo-Saxon Chronicle, written centuries after his death, refers to him as bretwalda (an Anglo-Saxon term meaning ruler of Britain).

 Three burials were uncovered on an area of level ground between the mounds.
 One small mound was found to contain the remains of a child, along with a buckle and a very small spear.
-The most impressive of the burials without a chamber was that in Mound 17, where a man who was buried with his horse, which would have been sacrificed for the funeral The cemetery also contained a number of burials of individuals who had died violently, in some instances by hanging or beheading.
+The most impressive of the burials without a chamber was that in Mound 17, where a man was buried with his horse, which would have been sacrificed for the funeral.
+The cemetery also contained several burials of individuals who had died violently, in some instances by hanging or beheading.

 The Sutton Hoo ship-burial treasure was presented to the nation by Mrs Edith Pretty, who then owned the land which the mounds occupied.